pmem/vmemcache/doc/vmemcache.md

 :   Inserts the given key:value pair into the cache.
 Returns 0 on success,
     -1 on error.
 Inserting a key that already exists will fail with EEXIST.

+`int vmemcache_exists(VMEMcache *cache, const void *key, size_t key_size);`

+:   Searches for an entry with the given *key*, and returns 1 if found,
+    0 if not found, and -1 if search couldn't be performed.
+    This function does not impact the replacement policy or statistics.

 `int vmemcache_evict(VMEMcache *cache, const void *key, size_t ksize);`